mabbts/CV_aircraft_classifier_capstone_project/README.md

 ### Flight Classification

 The flight classification component is primarily implemented in Jupyter notebooks for exploratory analysis and visualization.
-The main notebook is `Jupyter Notebook/Base.ipynb`.
+The main notebook is `notebooks/Base.ipynb`.

 ---